San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- San Jose State and its opponents have combined for 57.5 points -- this matchup's over/under -- just twice this year.

-- San Jose State has combined with its opponents to put up more than 57 points only twice this season.
+- Utah State and its opponents have combined to score more than 57.5 points in three of nine games this season.

 San Jose State Stats and Trends